thinkful-ei20/bonus-kid-app-client/client/README.md

 ![Image of parent reward](https://image.ibb.co/mwBDYz/bonus_kid_p_reward.png "Parent rewards page")![Image of child rewards](https://image.ibb.co/cCUE6K/bonus_kid_reward.png "Child rewards page")

+# Design

+"Moblie first" and "kid friendly" were at the crux of the application design.
+Also taken to high consideration was finding a color palatte that passed Web Content Accessibility Guidelines (WCAG).
+The initial design was taken adjusted to address responsive design.

+![Landing page on a larger screen size to show responsive design] (https://files.slack.com/files-pri/T02D02A55-FC2BG421G/screen_shot_2018-08-02_at_10.29.33_pm__2_.png "Responsive design")

 # Development Highlights

 ## Developers' Note
 There are two user types in Bonus Kid, Parent and Child.
-Some obstacles to overcome were planning out how to share information between parent and child accounts, while giving parent accounts the ability to manage children accounts if necessary.
+One obstacles to overcome was planning out how to share information between parent and child accounts, while giving parent accounts the ability to manage children accounts if necessary.
 Making astute relationships within our database and populating schemas on different occasions resolved the issue.

 View our [server code here](https://github.com/thinkful-ei20/bonus-kid-app-server).

 The technical highlight of Bonus Kid utilization MongoDB’s loose schemas.
-To ensure a smooth user experience on the client, only one fetch call is made to render a page.
+To ensure a smooth user experience on the client, only one fetch call is required to render the page.
 The authtoken is loaded with all of the user’s data needed to render a page, and store the data in our Redux ‘User’ state.
 Each time a call to the database is made, a PUT, POST, or DELETE, a new authtoken is return to the client with updated information rather than just the change in the database.

 As an additional feature, parents should be notified when their child completed a task.
 Moment.js is used both on the server side and client side.
 On the client, it ensures that the time sent in is consistent with the server.
 On the server side there is business logic to compare the expiry date (or due date of a task) to the date a specific PUT request is sent in by a child user.
 The server is also able to then send a corresponding text message (provided by a parent user upon logging in) through the Twilio package.